 When it comes to the perfect waffle, there’s really only one way to go: thick or thin?
-The debate has been raging for years, but if you’re looking to get the most out of your breakfast experience, then you need to understand why making a choice between these two options is so important.
-I’m here to look at this highly contested issue and help you make an informed decision on whether thick or thin batter should be used when making that morning classic waffle.
+The debate has been raging for years and I’m here to help you make an informed decision on whether thick or thin batter should be used when making your next morning waffle.

-To make cleaning up easier afterward, I recommend you get a waffle maker with removable plates.
+To make cleaning up easier afterward, I recommend you get a waffle maker that uses removable plates.

-Whether you prefer light and fluffy or rich and full-bodied waffles, understanding both sides of the argument can provide insight into which option is best suited for your palate – as well as giving a sense of empowerment over what goes onto your plate each day.
+Whether you prefer light and fluffy American style waffles or rich and full-bodied Belgian waffles, understanding both sides of the argument can provide insight into which option is best suited for your palate.
 So let’s examine ‘Should Waffle Batter Be Thick or Thin?’

 Definition Of Waffle Batter

-Waffle batter is the starting point for making waffles, a classic breakfast or brunch food.
+Determing the thickness of your waffle batter is the starting point for making waffles.
 The recipe usually consists of some combination of flour, eggs, milk, oil and baking powder.
 Often times it also includes additional ingredients such as sugar and salt to add flavor and sweetness.
-To make waffles with your own homemade batter you will need either a waffle maker or iron.
-If you want to make a thick waffle you will have to purchase an extra thick waffle maker.
+To make waffles with your own homemade batter you will need either a waffle maker.
+If you want to make an extra thick waffle with a thickness of 1.5 inches or greater, then you will have to purchase an extra thick waffle maker.

 When preparing the batter it’s important to mix all the ingredients together properly in order to create an optimal texture for the finished product.
 Typically most recipes call for whisking together wet ingredients like egg whites and whole eggs separately before adding them into the bowl with other dry components like flour, sugar, and salt.
 This ensures that everything is evenly distributed throughout the mixture.
 Depending on the type of waffle being made, batters can range from thin crepe-like consistency to thick cake-like mixtures.